MP3Martin/BiggerHotbar-MC-Plugin/README.md

 # BiggerHotbar-MC-Plugin
  !NOT FINISHED!
-Plugin that makes your hotbar bigger (using scrolling)
+Minecraft plugin that makes your hotbar bigger (using scrolling)